Cristina León Alfar

 Professor Alfar served as the department Chair from 2005-2014.
 She was appointed to the Modern Language Association Committee on Academic Freedom and Professional Rights and Responsibilities in 2015 and will serve a three-year term.

-Women in Shakespeare's Cuckoldry Plays: Shifting Narratives of Marital Betrayal.
-Forthcoming, Routledge, "Women and Gender in the Early Modern World," 2016.
+Women and Shakespeare's Cuckoldry Plays: Shifting Narratives of Marital Betrayal.
+Forthcoming, Routledge, "Women and Gender in the Early Modern World," 2017.

 "'Let’s Consult together': Women’s Agency and the Gossip Network in The Merry Wives of Windsor.”
 The Merry Wives of Windsor: New Critical Essays.
 Eds.
 Evelyn Gajowski and Phyllis Rackin.
 New York: Routledge, 2014.
 38-50.